There's no other way to say it—we love spending money over the holidays.

 When people buy gifts around the holidays, it's not just an impulse splurge—these purchases have been planned.
 Sometimes months in advance.

 Statistics show that Americans spend more money with every new holiday season.
-And it's not just limited to Christmas—42% of shoppers said they are likely to use an e-coupon during the week after Christmas to take advantage of any sales.
+And it's not just limited to Christmas—in 2022, 70% of shoppers planned to take advantage of post holiday sales and promotions.

 Online vendors might include additional promotions and offers to capitalize on these spending sprees with limited time offers, Boxing Day sales, and New Year's Eve sales.